az-digital/az_quickstart/CONTRIBUTING.md

 keep track of issues and bugs.

-If you don't see the specific issue or bug in the [az_quickstart issue list](https://github.com/az-digital/az_quickstart/issues) or [arizona_bootstrap issue list](https://github.com/az-digital/arizona-bootstrap/issues), please create a new issue with proper description of bug or details related to new feature request.
+If you don't see the specific issue or bug in the [az_quickstart issue list](https://github.com/az-digital/az_quickstart/issues) or [arizona_bootstrap issue list](https://github.com/az-digital/arizona-bootstrap/issues), please create a new issue with as much detail as possible about the bug or feature request.

 ## Coding Standards